Zsolt821201/iDentity-ml-fyp-py/docs/report.md

     examine the results immediately in your browser**.**

--   **Live interaction with code.** The code in Jupyter Notebook is not static; it is real-time, gradually editable, and replayable, with feedback provided immediately in the browser.
+-   **Live interaction with code.** The code in Jupyter Notebook is not static; it is real-time, gradually editable, and replay-able, with feedback provided immediately in the browser.
 Notebooks can have user controls that can be utilised as code input sources.